 The range of electric vehicles are improving and their costs are reducing.
 Whilst this model suggests that the viability of a transport system based on autonomous EVs is not particularly sensitive to range, it is extremely sensitive to capital costs and per-km running costs.

-Depending on the fleet size, car battery capacity and charging rate, between 200 and 2200 charging stations may be required, distributed over at least 8 locations to minimise travel times/distances required for recharging.
-It probably makes sense for some or all of these locations to also contain maintenance (including workshops and spares stored), cleaning and some admin facilities.
-Should they reuse infrastructure freed up such as government car parks and bus depots?
+The default model assumes 1300 chargers distributed over 9 locations to minimise travel times/distances required for recharging.
+It probably makes sense for some or all of these locations to also contain maintenance (including workshops and spares stored), cleaning and some admin facilities (and the model assumes cars can undergo quick-cleans whilst they are being charged).
+Some charging stations could reuse some freed space and infrastructure such as government car parks and bus depots.
+It may be optimal to use more than 9 charging stations (with fewer chargers in each) to minimise travel for recharging and traffic at chargers.

-The default model includes a fixed annual $1M for admin plus separate fixed annual provisions per car of $100 for general admin and $200 for communications.
+The default model includes a fixed annual $15M cost for admin and general system running costs (general management, customer service, web-site, fleet scheduling, billing, lost-property...) plus separate fixed annual provisions of $4000 per car consisting of:

 This model does not attempt to measure congestion.
-Travel-times are based on estimates from Google, conservatively increased by 20% for off-peak and 30% for peak periods as described here.
-However, it would be interesting to monitor route loadings to determine peak vehicles per lane kilometer and intersection crossings.
+Travel-times are based on estimates from OpenStreeMap and GraphHopper, increased by 15% for peak periods as described here.
+However, it would be interesting to monitor route loadings to determine peak vehicles per lane km and intersection crossings.

 It is not obvious what levels of autonomous traffic can be tolerated.
 Simulations using the University of Texas at Austin's Autonomous Intersection Management project suggest "intelligent" intersections can coordinate vehicle approaches and traversals to handle three times the throughput of an intersection controlled by traffic signals.
 (See also the DriveWAVE intelligent intersection work from the MIT Senseable City Lab.)
 An analysis of coordination and "platooning" of autonomous vehicles suggests they could increase lane capacities by a factor of three.